piercepetit7/dub-tracker/README.md

 Credits:

-HUGE Thanks to Game Goose couldnt have done this without doing that code along!!!
+HUGE Thanks to Game Goose couldn't have done this without doing that code along!!!
     https://gamegoose2.herokuapp.com/

 Bootstrap - all cards on website usew this